Gormanston College: History

+Origins

-The ministry of education carried out in Gormanston has its immediate roots in the Seraphic College opened at Capranica 50k North of the city of Rome in 1883.
-Originally intended as a training college for aspirants to the Franciscan Order it was decided to transfer the college to Multyfarnham Abbey Co.
-Westmeath in 1896 where it was to evolve into a secondary school.
-The new college dedicated to St. Louis was opened in 1899.
-By the 1940s Multyfarnham in size and location was deemed no longer adequate by the Order.
+Gormanston College has its immediate roots in the Seraphic College opened at Capranica, approximately 50 km north of the city of Rome in 1883.
+Originally intended as a training college for aspirants to the Franciscan Order, it was decided to transfer the college to Multyfarnham Abbey, County Westmeath in 1896 where it developed into a secondary school.
+The new college, dedicated to St. Louis, was opened in 1899.
+By the 1940s, the order deemed that the size and location of Multyfarnham was no longer adequate.

-The Order had purchased the Gormanston Estate in 1947 and its proximity to Dublin made it an ideal and accessible location for a modern college.
+The order had purchased the Gormanston Estate in 1947 and its proximity to Dublin made it an accessible location for a modern college.
 The first boarding students were received in 1954 and the new college was opened in 1957.
 The first students graduated from the college in 1957, a number of whom returned to become rectors at the college, Pat McSweeney OFM, Bob Doyle OFM, Paddy "Paddy" Timothy OFM.

-Prior to the establishment of the school, Gormanston Castle and demesne had been in the possession of the Preston family who have been Viscounts Gormanston since the fourteenth century.
+Prior to the establishment of the school, Gormanston Castle and demesne had been in the possession of the Preston family who have been Viscounts Gormanston since the 14th century.